 - 70 percent of African American children and 62 percent of Hispanic children cannot swim, making them more likely to drown.

 If your children are new to swimming, enroll them in a swimming and safety course offered by such groups as the YMCA or the Red Cross.
 Supervise your children at all times and never overestimate their swimming ability.
 Remember that tragic accidents can happen as quickly as you can run inside to grab a snack.
 Keep pathways surrounding your pool clear of clutter and toys and insist that your children walk – not run – near the pool.
 Require less experienced swimmers to wear life vests, no matter their age.
 While your kids are in the pool, make sure they stay far away from pool drains, pipes and other openings to avoid entrapment.
 Keep nearby a first aid kit; a pair of scissors to cut hair, clothing or anything else that might become trapped or entangled and hold your child under water; a flotation device; and a charged portable or cell phone to quickly call 911 in case of emergency.
 Know that if your child is injured while swimming at a neighbor’s or public swimming pool, you may be entitled to compensation for treatment costs and losses.
-Get medical treatment immediately, then contact an experienced personal injury or pool and water accident attorney with Jacksonville’s Harrell and Harrell at 800-251-1111.
+Get medical treatment immediately, then contact an experienced personal injury attorney with Jacksonville’s Harrell and Harrell at 800-251-1111.